-The type of asset being privatised needs careful evaluation regarding the competitiveness of its industry.
+The type of asset being privatized needs careful evaluation regarding the competitiveness of its industry.
 Assets held by public sector firms in India range from those that operate in highly regulated markets tending towards monopolies to those that are in more competitive sectors.

-For starters, it would be prudent to privatise assets in competitive industries.
+For starters, it would be prudent to privatize assets in competitive industries.
 The competition will mean that the pricing of the service delivered will be primarily determined by market forces, thereby reducing the fear that prices will go up disproportionately for the public.
 A relatively competitive environment for pricing also ensures that the asset buyers have the incentive to innovate to deliver value and create profits for themselves.

-Two of the features that merit discussion are the “tangible capital” asset feature and the degree of “overdetermined form” feature.
+Two of the features that merit discussion are the “tangible capital” asset feature and the degree of “over determined form” feature.